KristianMitrofan/WebRanking/README.md

 # WebRanking
 The Elo rating system is a way of calculating the level of skill of a player in games such as chess.
 The Elo rating of a player takes the form of a number that is recalculated every time that player plays a match against another Elo ranked player.
 After a match the winning player's takes rating points from the losing player, with the amount of points taken determined by the difference between the two players' rating before the match. (see https://en.wikipedia.org/wiki/Elo_rating_system)

+I migrated the database with the current top players by scraping https://www.prochessleague.com/players.html

 The interface supports the following functionality:
 1. Recalculate and store the Elo rating of players by entering the results of a single match.